GonzaloLafuent/Probabilistic-Language-ts/README.md

   - Symbols and keywords
   - Lists and vectors
   - Hash maps
   - One of the greatest advantages of this architecture is that the parser codifies each primitive instruction (such as let, observe, and sample) as a unique object, with each one implementing its own evaluate method.
 By establishing this class hierarchy, when the runtime encounters an instruction, it simply needs to invoke that specific method, completely abstracting the evaluation logic from the execution runtime itself.
-This highly decoupled design allows you to introduce new primitive instructions seamlessly without needing to modify the core runtime engine.
+This decoupled design allows you to introduce new primitive instructions without needing to modify the runtime engine.

 - **Probability Distributions**:
   - Normal distribution